deepanshs/mrsimulator/docs/index.rst

 ----

-Thoughout the web version of this documentation, you can copy code blocks into your clipboard by hovering your mouse inside the gray code block to reveal the copy to clipboard icon in the top right corner.
-This is useful for copying code examples found here into your own Juypiter notebooks.
+Throughout the web version of this documentation, you can copy code blocks into your clipboard by hovering your mouse inside the gray code block to reveal the copy-to-clipboard icon in the top right corner.
+This is useful for copying code examples into your Jupyter notebooks.

 **Features**